-Upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part, our board of directors will consist of five directors, including two executive directors and three independent directors.
-We will also establish an Audit Committee, a Nominating and Corporate Governance Committee and a Compensation Committee upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
-We will adopt a charter for each of the three committees.
-Each of the committees of our board of directors shall have the composition and responsibilities described below.
+Our board of directors consists of five directors, including two executive directors and three independent directors.
+We have also established an Audit Committee, a Nominating and Corporate Governance Committee and a Compensation Committee.
+We have adopted a charter for each of the three committees.
+Each of the committees of our board of directors has the composition and responsibilities described below.